pulumi/pulumi-hugo/themes/default/content/blog/disabledefaultproviders/index.md

 {{< /chooser >}}

 Default providers help keep simple things simple but make other actions impossible.
-As demonstrated in the above example, AWS providers, whether they are explicit or default, control the deployment region.
+As demonstrated in the above example, [AWS providers][aws-prov], whether they are explicit or default, control the deployment region.
 That means multi-region deployments necessitate explicit providers.
-Likewise, deploying to a newly created Kubernetes cluster requires explicit providers since Kubernetes providers describe their cluster.
+Likewise, deploying to a newly created Kubernetes cluster requires explicit providers since [Kubernetes providers][k8s-prov] describe their cluster.
 There are many scenarios when explicit providers are mandatory for a correct deployment.
 When it is important that only explicitly configured providers are used, default providers lead to unpredictable deployments.

+[aws-prov]:{{< relref "/registry/packages/aws/api-docs/provider/" >}}
+[k8s-prov]:{{< relref "/registry/packages/kubernetes/api-docs/provider/" >}}

 Imagine you are trying to create a bucket in each AWS region you have access to.
 I might write the following code: